31 Mar The Beauty Treatments You Can Do at Home (And the Ones You Should Leave to The Pros)

 Teeth Whitening – while there are plenty of at-home options for teeth whitening that are both safe and easy to use, none will give you the pearly white and long-lasting results you’re looking for.
 To get super white teeth, you need pretty strong chemicals and it would be absolutely unsafe if you were able to use these at-home by yourself.
 Teeth whitening can seem expensive but you’ll be saving money in the long run when you stop buying all of those whitening strips, LED devices, tooth paste and powders that don’t really work.

-Hair colouring and cutting – I’d be lying if I said I’d never cut or coloured my own hair.
+Hair cutting – I’d be lying if I said I’d never had a chop at my own hair….
 But past mistakes aside, anything to do with that gorgeous head of hair of yours is best left to a trained hair stylist.
-At home hair colours put an unnecessary amount of stress on your strands and can cause long term damage.
-Cutting your own hair is almost as bad a sin.
+Cutting your own hair is not a good idea.
 Not only is it pretty much impossible to get the right shape at the back, trimming your ends with scissors that aren’t sharp enough can actually explode the hair shaft causing the end to fray into even more split ends then you started with.
-Those break-up bangs are not worth it.
+Those isolation bangs are not worth it.
 Put the scissors down!